darinz/DL/10_Advanced_Architectures/02_gat.md

 output = gat(X, adj)
 print(output)
 ```
+> **Code Walkthrough:**
+> - Defines a small graph and its adjacency matrix.
+> - The GAT layer computes attention scores and aggregates features accordingly.
+> - Try changing the adjacency matrix or node features to see how the attention weights and output change!

 *Try changing the adjacency matrix or node features to see how the attention weights and output change!*

 > **Try it yourself!** Visualize the learned attention coefficients.
 Which neighbors does each node focus on?